 9. “Do you know what will give you more energy?
 Exercise.”

 10. “Naww, but it’s such a precious time.
-Enjoy this time, it goes so fast.”
+Enjoy every minute, it goes so fast.”